 I prefer feeding after exercise, routine walks, or play sessions for two reasons.

-- Make Your Dog Work For It.
+2. Make Your Dog Work for It.
 It’s in a dog’s nature to work for their food.
 They hunted for food in the wild and worked for their food once domesticated.
 By providing food after physical activity, we’re mimicking a dog’s natural instinct to work for reward.
 Cesar Millan, touts this “form of waiting” as a “psychological exercise that helps nurture a balanced, happy dog.”

 Of course, schedules and routines can be necessary.
 They’re fantastic for busy dog owners and help most of us navigate through our seemingly hectic and stressful days.

 They must be reasonable.
 Avoid rigid routines.
-Flexibility and variety (when it makes sense for you) will foster a more easy-going dog.
+Flexibility and variety (when they make sense for you) will foster a more easy-going dog.

 Below are some additional feeding strategies you may have heard or seen before.
 While they aren’t for everyone, it’s worth reviewing regardless.